klaveren/nuxt-overlay/README.md

 ## ⚙️ Configuration

-"You can customize the default settings for the NuxtOverlay by modifying the `nuxtOverlay` object in your `app.config.ts` file.
+You can customize the default settings for NuxtOverlay by modifying the `nuxtOverlay` object in your `app.config.ts` file.
 The available options include `queueName`, `position`, `closeOnClick`, and `duration`.
-Simply update the values for these options to match your desired configuration.
-You can also create additional configuration objects for specific use cases and use them when rendering the NuxtOverlay component.
-For more information on how to use app configuration in Nuxt, check out the Nuxt documentation."
+You can also create additional configuration objects for specific use cases and use them when rendering the `NuxtOverlay` component.

 ```typescript
 // app.config.ts